jupapios/nodejs-base/README.md

 # [Nodejs Base]

-My base for start projects, it use html5boilerplate and jade, stylus for simplified the front.
+My base for start projects, it uses html5boilerplate and jade, stylus, coffee-script for simplified the front.